trustoverip/spec-up-t-website/docs/various-roles/technical-skills-needed.md

 **Required Knowledge:**

-- **Directory Navigation:** Users should know how to move between directories using the command line (`cd` command) and understand the importance of directory structures in project management.
+- Users should know how to move between directories using the command line (`cd` command).
-- **File Management:** The creation of new directories, such as the site directory (`my-spec-up-t-website`), and the management of project files like `specs.json`, `spec.md`, and the `docs` directory, are routine tasks that require basic file system knowledge.

 ## 3